Donders-Institute/rdm-wiki/docs/1_Introduction/1_WhatisRDM.rst

 ===========

 This handbook is intended to be very practical, so we will most ignore the theoretical side of :bdg-success:`RDM`.
-Therefore, throughout the handbook we will link you to more resources which talk about these both at the `DCCN level`_ and the `University level`_
+Therefore, throughout the handbook we will link you to more resources which talk about these; both at the `DCCN level`_ and the `University level`_.

 .. dropdown:: Take Home Messages